 James McAvoy Drama Scholarships

-Bafta winning and Golden Globe nominated actor James McAvoy is committed to nurturing the creative potential of young Scots who experience barriers to access and participation in drama at RCS Short Courses.
+BAFTA winning and Golden Globe nominated actor James McAvoy is committed to nurturing the creative potential of young Scots who experience barriers to access and participation in drama Short Courses.

 - The applicant must be aged 25 or under at the time of application, and must be able to provide proof of this status.